shailen-naidoo/K53_learners/README.md

+**NB!
+This project is going to be moved over to a Nuxt.js based project**

 # K53 Learners PWA

 **A project that is aimed at South Africans who cannot find great content on the internet for the K53 learners exam**